rp13g10/fell_finder/README.md

 ### Frontend

+* Set route creation callback to dynamically adjust max num. of candidates
+  * Current approach proves the concept, but isn't optimal
+* Bring back the progress bar!
+  * Will require the ability to poll the API for progress, good development opportunity
 * Build out the route finding page of the webapp
   * Page layout could stand to be improved, collapsible sidebars may help
 * Formally define the expected end state of the webapp